Tarnovo Constitution: General regulations regarding citizens and society

 In accordance with its constitution, Bulgaria promulgated equality for all its citizens and, despite being a monarchy, prohibited the promotion of any kind of aristocratic titles.
 Censorship was prohibited, although the article which stated this was suspended several times.
 Article 61, which dealt with slavery and human trafficking, was one of the reasons why the Tarnovo Constitution was considered liberal and advanced for its time:

 Art.
 61. No one in the Bulgarian Kingdom has the right to buy or sell human beings.
 Every slave of whatever sex, nationality, or religion is free as soon as he sets foot on Bulgarian territory.

 The Constitution declared property rights to be sacrosanct and implied that all citizens, except for the monarch and his successor, must pay taxes to the state.
 All (male) citizens were obliged to serve in the military; this requirement included the monarch (who was head of the military forces) and his successors.
 All citizens were allowed freedom of association, and were free to form political parties or start their own companies.

 The Tarnovo Constitution prohibited punishment of a citizen whose case had not been examined by a court.
 This rule was ignored by the "People's Tribunal" of 1945, during the Soviet occupation of the country.
-The tribunal did not hold the statute of а court yet passed on more than 10,000 sentences to people who were seen as a threat by the Bulgarian Communist Party, which was coming to power at the time.
+The tribunal did not hold the statute of а court, yet passed more than 10,000 sentences to people who were seen as a threat by the Bulgarian Communist Party, which was coming to power at the time.

 Temporary suspensions

 The former palace of Ottoman general-governor of Tarnovo, where the constitution was adopted.

 The article prohibiting censorship was suspended in the 1880s by a law enforced by the Russian general Sobolev; this law restricted media to seven selected newspapers and magazines, and limited comments critical of the government.
 Similar regulations were in effect in the late era of Stefan Stambolov's government.

 In 1881, the Grand National Assembly (the supreme form of parliament) was manipulated by the principal Alexander I of Battenberg in order to suspend the entire constitution.
 During the next seven years, the monarch had unlimited power and issued a series of ordinances that were only technically approved by the ministers.
-This period, which Bulgarian historians refer to as a regime, ended in 1888 when the constitution was restored.
+This period, which Bulgarian historians refer to as a regime, ended in 1883 when the constitution was restored.

 The Tarnovo Constitution was temporarily suspended several times more, most notably during the Coup d'état of 1934 led by Kimon Georgiev and the Coup d'état of 1944 organized by the Bulgarian Communist Party.